Choosing A Safe Sitter

 Some ADDITIONAL RESOURCES that may be helpful…

-Provides in person and online training and coaching specifically for mothers and children on prevention, protection and self defense.
-Mama Bear PREPARED online course.
+Provides in person and online training and coaching specifically for mothers and children on prevention, protection and self defense, including the Mama Bear PREPARED online course.